About USC Gould

 Full-time students may apply for the fall semester only.
 Part-time students may apply for the fall or spring semester.

-Applications are being accepted for the Fall 2017 semester.
-Spring 2018 semester deadline is October 1.
+We are no longer accepting applications for Fall 2017 semester.
+We are accepting applications for Spring 2018 semester for part-time students, and the Priority Deadline is October 1.

 Admission decisions are normally released within two to four weeks of application submission.
 Admission decisions are sent by email.
 No admission decisions will be released by phone.